-Community Child Care Association (CCC) has been selected as the Victorian preferred provider for the state wide delivery of a new federal government Inclusion Support Programme that commences on 1 July 2016.
+Community Child Care Association (CCC) has been appointed as the Victorian preferred provider for the State-wide delivery of the Federal Government Inclusion Support Programme that commenced on 1 July 2016.

-Find out more about the new Inclusion Agency in Victoria
+Find out more about Inclusion Agency in Victoria

-CCC will be delivering the programme as the lead agency of the Victorian Inclusion Agency Consortium, with partners KU Children's Services and Yooralla.
-They will work collaboratively with education and care services to enhance their capacity and capability in inclusive practice.
-CCC vision is for services to be well resourced so that they can be reflective of and responsive to all children and families in their communities.
+CCC is delivering the programme as the lead agency of the Victorian Inclusion Agency Consortium, with partners KU Children's Services and Yooralla.
+They work collaboratively with education and care services to enhance their capacity and capability in inclusive practice.
+CCC's vision is for services to be well resourced so that they can be reflective of and responsive to all children and families in their communities.

-Information about the new Inclusion Support Programme is available on the Department of Education and Training website
+Information on the Inclusion Support Programme is available on the Department of Education and Training website

 Access for All Abilities Play is which assists people of all ages with a disability to become involved in sport and recreation.
-With personal assistance from AAA Play, you can discover a new sporting challenge now.
-See the Access for All Abilities Play website for details or call 1800 222 842
+With personal assistance from AAA Play, new sporting challenges can now be discovered.
+See the Access for All Abilities Play website for details or call 1800 222 842.

 Accessible Play Space